ProfessorHines/Presentations/psci321/transitions2.md

 2. Intolerable Acts and the Quebec Act: Parliament centralized control, leading to open rebellion.

 ---

 ### Function

 1. The functionalist argument is that regimes collapse because they do not perform properly.
+--

-2.\In practice, this means that a regime fails to provide public goods or make effective decisions.
+2. In practice, this means that a regime fails to provide public goods or make effective decisions.

 ---